FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Related Work

 \subsection{Exposure Time-Aware Restoration}

-In real-world videos, auto-exposure mechanisms often vary the exposure time across frames, yielding spatio-temporally variant blur that fixed-exposure models cannot faithfully capture~\cite{kim2022event, weng2023event, shang2023joint}.
-While most video restoration methods commonly assume a fixed exposure~\cite{chan2021basicvsr, chan2022basicvsr++, tian2020tdan, li2020mucan, jo2018deep, liang2022recurrent, liang2022vrt}, recent efforts in related tasks (\eg, video deblurring~\cite{kim2022event, shang2023joint} and frame interpolation~\cite{zhang2020video, weng2023event, shang2023joint}) estimate exposure or exploit auxiliary sensing (events) to guide restoration.
-However, they do not explicitly model the \emph{joint} effects of motion and exposure within the VSRDB setting, and event-dependent designs limit practicality for standard RGB videos.
-We instead introduce an \textbf{Exposure Time-aware Modulation (ETM)} layer that injects per-frame exposure information into temporal features and conditions the learning of degradation priors.
-In particular, we extend Flow-Guided Dynamic Filtering (FGDF)~\cite{Youk_2024_CVPR} to incorporate these exposure-aware features, yielding jointly \emph{position-, motion-, and exposure-dependent} kernels that are \emph{physically grounded} by the capture process, denoted as exposure-aware FGDF.
-This design enables exposure-aware VSRDB using only conventional RGB inputs and integrates seamlessly with our sequence-level backbone.
+In modern camera systems, auto-exposure mechanisms dynamically vary exposure across frames, yielding spatio-temporally variant blur that fixed-exposure models cannot faithfully capture~\cite{kim2022event, weng2023event, shang2023joint}.
+While recent efforts in related tasks (\eg, video deblurring~\cite{kim2022event, shang2023joint} and frame interpolation~\cite{zhang2020video, weng2023event, shang2023joint}) estimate exposure or exploit auxiliary sensing (events) to guide restoration, they do not explicitly model the \emph{joint} effects of motion and exposure within the VSRDB setting, and event-dependent designs limit practicality for standard RGB videos.
+To address these limitations, we propose an \textbf{Exposure Time-aware Modulation (ETM)} layer that injects per-frame exposure embeddings into temporal features.
+These conditioned features then drive our exposure-aware Flow-Guided Dynamic Filtering (FGDF), estimating \emph{motion- and exposure-aware degradation kernels}.
+This design achieves robust VSRDB using only standard RGB inputs, integrating seamlessly with our sequence-level backbone.